Silas Lwakabamba

-Silas Stanislaus Bernard Lwakabamba or simply Silas Lwakabamba (born 1947), is a Tanzanian engineer, academic and politician.
+Silas Stanislaus Bernard Lwakabamba or simply Silas Lwakabamba (born 1947), is a Rwandan engineer, academic and politician.
 Since May 2021, he has been serving as the Regional Managing Director of Coventry University African Hub, based in Kigali, Rwanda.
 Lwakabamba holds a PhD in Mechanical Engineering from University of Leeds in England since 1975.
 Since 1997, he served as the founding Rector of Rwanda’s Kigali Institute of Science and Technology.
 In 2006, he was appointed Rector of National University of Rwanda until 2013.
 Lwakabamba served as Rwanda's Minister of Infrastructure between February 2013 and July 2014, he also served as Rwanda's Minister of Education since July 2014 until June 2015.

 Early life and education

 Silas Lwakabamba was born in 1947, he grew up and studied his elementary and secondary education in Tanzania.
 He attended the University of Leeds in England where he studied Mechanical engineering, graduating with a Bachelor of Science in 1971, a Doctor of Philosophy in 1975, and he attained his Professorship in 1981 from University of Dar es Salaam.
 Lwakabamba was awarded twice the honorary degrees in recognition of his contribution to higher education, in 2005 the Doctor of Technology by the Glasgow Caledonian University in Scotland, United Kingdom, and in 2007 the Doctor of engineering by the Solent University in Southampton, England.